 Most people consider an enclosure as an unnecessary part but printing with ABS without an enclosure can damage the quality of the print.

-Some prints do benefit from better print quality and less imperfections with an enclosure, so figure out which filament you are using, and whether quality improves or declines with an enclosure.
+Some prints do benefit from better print quality and fewer imperfections with an enclosure, so figure out which filament you are using, and whether quality improves or declines with an enclosure.

 What Should a Good 3D Printer Enclosure Have?

 - Good safety features